 Fig. 7 The maximum sink mark depth was around 0.1 mm at the end of cooling.

 After running a couple of iterations to modify the process conditions to reduce deformation, DURA still could not able to meet the gap and flush requirement.
 Thus, they decided to place an ABS insert at the without compromising thickness and part strength (Fig. 8 & 9).
-DURA also utilized Moldex3D to validate
+DURA also utilized Moldex3D to validate their design changes.

 Fig. 8 The modified design